cagov/covid19/README.md

 We create static final deliverable using content pregeneration powered by <a href="https://www.11ty.dev/">11ty</a> which reduces resource requirements in our production environment and lets us smoothly scale to handle traffic spikes.

 We need to balance pregenerating a lean site with ease of authoring.
-We do this by using WordPress internally as an authorign tool and integrating changes into the pregen pipeline via the WordPress API.
+We do this by using WordPress internally as an authoring tool and integrating changes into the pregen pipeline via the WordPress API.
 Most of the content on pages is authored in a separate WordPress environment so we can take advantage of the mature writing interface.
 Any change to this content triggers a custom serverless function which synchs changes directly to this github repository.
 Code changes trigger 11ty rebuilds via github actions which then trigger deploys to our staging or production environments.

 ### Simplified web app architecture diagram